What is a bookkeeper?

 What is an accountant?

-An accountant typically goes beyond what a bookkeeper does to analyze and interpret the financial data and advise the company about it.
+An accountant typically goes beyond what a bookkeeper does to analyze and interpret financial data and advise the company on it, both strategically and operationally.
 Their role is more analytical than administrative.
-Common duties of an accountant include:
+Accountants often ensure compliance with Generally Accepted Accounting Principles (GAAP) or project-based costing standards to ensure the authenticity and integrity of the work.

 - Creating financial documents